ma language is disgraceful

 After school Leonard worked at various jobs, including bus conductor and university bookshop assistant.
 He went to night school and then to Glasgow University when he was 23 – while there he edited the university magazine – but left after two years.
 He went back later, in the 1970s, and finished his degree.

-Tom Leonard has written plays, sound poetry, political polemic and a biography of the 19th-century Scottish poet James ‘B.V.’
+Tom Leonard wrote plays, sound poetry, political polemic and a biography of the 19th-century Scottish poet James ‘B.V.’
 Thomson, Places of the Mind.
 He is best known for his poems in Glasgow speech, heralded by the epoch-making Six Glasgow Poems of 1969, highly compressed poems in a phonetic spelling.
-Roderick Watson has called these poems ‘a manifesto by example’: they are ‘a spell against complacency and a retaliatory act against what Leonard sees as the educational establishment’s intolerance of local…expression and experience’ (The Literature of Scotland: the twentieth century, 2007).
+Roderick Watson has called them ‘a manifesto by example’: they are ‘a spell against complacency and a retaliatory act against what Leonard sees as the educational establishment’s intolerance of local…expression and experience’ (The Literature of Scotland: the twentieth century, 2007).
 They are much more, of course: a sustained attack on not just the educational establishment but pretty well all manner of oppressions.
-Tom Leonard’s is one of our great voices against.
+Tom Leonard’s is one of our great voices against presumed structure.
 Jeffrey Robinson’s phrase, ‘a conjunction of political life and poetic choices’ is particularly apt (PN Review No. 199).

 ‘Voice’ is important.
-Leonard works mainly through voice; his poems are patterned by breath rather than metre, following the example of his hero, William Carlos Williams.
+Leonard worked mainly through voice; his poems are patterned by breath rather than metre, following the example of his hero, William Carlos Williams.
 As Robert Crawford says in Scotland’s Books (2007): ‘He treasures the grain of the speaking voice’.
 Or as Leonard himself said, ‘all livin language is sacred’ (Ghostie Men 14).
-In a sympathetic but sharp review of Outside the Narrative (in the Guardian, 3 October 2009) the poet Paul Batchelor discusses the poem ‘Moral Philosophy’, which begins:
+In a sympathetic but sharp review of Outside the Narrative (The Guardian, 3 October 2009) the poet Paul Batchelor discusses the poem ‘Moral Philosophy’, which begins:

 ‘whiji mean whiji mean